-Important: Resources You will require the latest LTR version of LTR version of QGIS, plus the dataset data modeling.zip.
+Important: Resources You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset data_modeling.zip which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

-- Cities.csv a comma-separated values file with city names; - Spatial\data\modelling.ggs A QGIS project preloaded with datasets - elevation.tif a digital elevation model; - points.gpkg a vector dataset representing elevation points.
+- Cities.csv a comma-separated values file with city names; - Spatial_data_modelling.qgs A QGIS project preloaded with datasets - elevation.tif a digital elevation model; - points.gpkg a vector dataset representing elevation points.